Layout of elements

 Horizontal placement

-The order of the GSN elements on the same rank is in the first place defined by their ID.
 The elements are sorted lexicographically.
 Thus, a goal G1 if placed on the same rank is placed left to G2.

-You can use horizontalIndex to reorder elements after lexicographical sorting.
 The index can be modified by giving a relative or absolute index.

 In the following example, G1 and G2 are placed on the same rank.
 However, G2 is placed left of G1 because of the relative horizontal index.